 \section{Introduction}

 In recent years, the data-centric artificial intelligence (AI) paradigm has garnered increasing attention~\cite{zha2025data, jakubik2024data}.
-Traditional algorithm-centric approaches primarily focus on expanding model architectures and optimizing learning algorithms.
-However, in many cutting-edge fields, the main bottleneck of development has gradually shifted from algorithmic complexity to the availability of high-quality data.
-Continuous optimization of algorithms is facing diminishing marginal returns, while vast amounts of data remain underutilized, containing immense potential value.
-Therefore, the data-centric perspective emphasizes the core role of high-quality, diverse, and well-structured training data in advancing artificial intelligence~\cite{haukkala2022data}.
+Unlike traditional algorithm-centric approaches that primarily focus on advancing model architectures and algorithms, many AI applications are increasingly constrained by the availability of high-quality data.
+Vast amounts of data remain underutilized, despite their immense potential value.
+From a data-centric perspective, high-quality, diverse, and well-structured training data plays a central role in advancing AI~\cite{haukkala2022data}.

-Taking large language models (LLMs) as an example, their generalization ability and robustness highly depend on the breadth and quality of the training data.
-Similarly, in downstream tasks such as domain adaptation, high-quality data can serve both as reference material for generating answers and as guidance for solving problems~\cite{wang2024survey}.
-Consequently, building scalable and high-quality datasets has become a cornerstone for advancing artificial intelligence.

 The Text-to-SQL task is currently facing an urgent demand for high-quality data.
 Although the structured query language (SQL) enables powerful and precise database interactions, its complex syntax and steep learning curve limit its accessibility for non-expert users.
-The Text-to-SQL task aims to automatically translate natural language (NL) questions into executable SQL queries, allowing users without specialized knowledge to access databases conveniently~\cite{kanburouglu2024text}.
+The Text-to-SQL task aims to translate natural language (NL) questions into executable structured query language (SQL) queries, allowing users without specialized knowledge to access databases conveniently~\cite{kanburouglu2024text}.
 This capability shows broad application prospects in intelligent analysis, business intelligence platforms, and enterprise data services.
 With the rise of LLMs, significant progress has been made in Text-to-SQL research.
-Existing methods are mainly divided into two categories: \textit{(1) fine-tuning-based methods}~\cite{gao2023text, gao2024xiyan, li2024codes, sheng2025slm} and \textit{(2) prompt-based methods}~\cite{wei2022chain, tai2023exploring, li2023resdsql, pourreza2024din}.
-Although these methods have competitive performance on mainstream benchmarks, their further development is still constrained by the scarcity of high-quality data.